 - Why write?

-- How to write it right?
+- How to write a blog well?

-- Who will read me?
+- Who will read my blog?

-- Why will they read me?
+- Why will they read my blog?

-There are two options you should consider while starting.
-Either you can start with introductory posts or directly jump to the subjects you intend to write on.
+Bloggers need ideas constantly.
+Consider two options while starting—start with an introductory post or directly jump on to the subject you intend to write on.

 2. Define the purpose of your blog

+If audiences do not know why you post a blog, they will not trust you.
 Blogging for the sake of blogging is not a good idea indeed.
 Content writers usually have a sound reason for blogging to captivate audiences.
-Blogging ideas should serve the purpose of why you have got into blogging.
+Blogging ideas should serve the purpose of why you have started blogging.

 Writers need to ask themselves a few questions: